gurditsingh/hydeout/_posts/test.md

 ## Step 3: Azure Synapse Analytics
 As we understand in step 2 if we move to cloud then we need to managed the maintenance, security and integration for each and every services separately.
 As we involve more services complexity and management of your architecture become hard need to maintain so many things.

-So what if Azure give you a single environment which has all of these things that's where you see **Azure Synapse Analytics**.
+So what if Azure give you a single environment which has all of these things that's where you csee **Azure Synapse Analytics**.

 A single environment you can consider as a workspace which has components for implementing your modern data solution if you have a requirement for **data warehouse solution** you can use azure synapse if you have a requirement for a **big data solution** you can use azure synapse if you have a requirement for **machine learning solution** or **data science solution** you can use azure synapse basically it is a combination of everything you have used for implementing your data solution.